-- You can resize tiles (see Resize tiles on page 58). - You can lock tile edges in a fixed position (see Lock tile edges in a fixed position on page 58). - You can merge or split tiles (see Merge or split tiles on page 59).
+- You can resize tiles (see Resize tiles on page 62). - You can lock tile edges in a fixed position (see Lock tile edges in a fixed position on page 63). - You can merge or split tiles (see Merge or split tiles on page 63). - You can rotate tiles (see Rotate tiles in a tiling job on page 62 and Make last-minute edits to individual tiles on page 65).